0xleal/builder-coins/README.md

-# BuildersFund - Permissionless Index Fund for Web3 Builders
+# Builders Fund - Permissionless Index Fund for Web3 Builders

 A decentralized index fund that invests in the most promising builders in the Web3 ecosystem.
 Built for ETHGlobal Cannes hackathon.

 ## 🚀 Project Overview

-BuildersFund is a permissionless index fund that supports builders in the Web3 ecosystem through a tokenized investment strategy.
+Builders Fund is a permissionless index fund that supports builders in the Web3 ecosystem through a tokenized investment strategy.
 The fund's value is represented by a token that provides diversified exposure to builder tokens selected by AI agents.

 ### Key Features